August 13

 Pelvic Floor Strengthening:

-The top 5 exercises for Pregnancy and Postpartum
+The top 5 exercises to strengthen the pelvic floor during Pregnancy and Postpartum

 Pelvic floor strengthening during pregnancy and postpartum is vital for maintaining stability, reducing discomfort, and aiding in a smoother recovery.
 Here are five effective exercises, along with two bonus moves, to help you stay strong and supported.